We may earn revenue from the products available on this page and participate in affiliate programs. Learn more

 Refills and Longevity

 Consider how long a lighter can burn continuously on a single refill or charge.
 In addition, check to see if the lighter is easy to refill.
-Lastly, think about the down time between camping trips, along with how many months (or even years) will the lighter keep its fuel or charge in between uses.
+Lastly, think about the downtime between camping trips.
+Consider whether the lighter will sit unused for months or even years.

 Extra Features